 Outbreaks can kill 25 to 90 per cent of those infected.
-Until only very recently, there were no tools to prevent or treat Ebola; today a preventive vaccine and curative drugs are available.
+Until recently, there were no tools to prevent or treat Ebola; today a preventive vaccine and curative drugs are available.
 MSF has responded in almost all reported outbreaks over the past years.

 The 2014-2016 Ebola epidemic in West Africa was unprecedented: 67 times the size of the largest previously recorded outbreak, it reached urban areas, and killed more than 11,300 people.
 Hundreds of health workers died, decimating the already-struggling healthcare systems of Liberia, Guinea and Sierra Leone.